TimeClock Plus: History

 TCP Software (TimeClock Plus, LLC) was developed in 1988 and known as Data Management Inc. (DMI), which later became known as TimeClock Plus, LLC.
 The company name changed again with a rebrand in 2020.
 The software was originally written in DOS, and several versions were released up to 1994, with one in 1999 to fix the year 2000 problem.
 Versions were also written for SCO UNIX and IBM AIX.
 The first version of Microsoft Windows was released in 1994.

 Until 2005, the software used a dBase-compatible database, but from version 5.0, it changed to Microsoft SQL.
 In 2006 the first web version was released as a simple, scaled-down version of 5.0 for Windows.
 This removed the need for a client installation and also made the system available to Macintosh users for the first time.
 In 2008, a complete web version of 5.0 for Windows was introduced.

 In 2010, web version 3.0 was released with all the functionality of 6.0 for Windows.
 Later, TimeClock Plus Hybrid was released, which allowed 3.0 for the Web and 6.0 for Windows to operate together.
 This was followed by the SaaS model, TimeClock Plus OnDemand, which allows subscribers to use the application on a database hosted by Data Management Inc. at an SAS 70-compliant data center with encrypted data transmission and daily backups.
 Two new employee access points were introduced in 2011: an interactive voice response system and mobile applications that run on Android and iPhone.

 In August 2011, a partnership was announced between TimeClock Plus and Windsor Management Group, which services "850+ school districts" around the country, to bundle TimeClock Plus with the financial and HR management solution, Infinite Visions.
-In September of the same year, TimeClock Plus announced that it had formed a partnership with the Texas Computer Cooperative (TCC), which provides administrative software to Texas schools.
+In September of that same year, TimeClock Plus announced that it had formed a partnership with the Texas Computer Cooperative (TCC), which provides administrative software to Texas schools.

-In 2019, TimeClock Plus, LLC was acquired by Providence Equity Partners and the company rebranded to TCP Software for marketing purposes (the legal name remains TimeClock Plus, LLC).
+In 2019, TimeClock Plus, LLC was acquired by Providence Equity Partners and the company rebranded to TCP Software for marketing purposes (the legal name remains as TimeClock Plus, LLC).